Pet Care Blog

 Average Vet Costs for the First Year of Owning a Dog or Cat

 The APSCA estimates that the first year of owning a dog can cost as much as $2,000 or more, depending on the size of the animal.
-Meanwhile, the cost of owning a cat can cost up to $1,174 on average.
+Meanwhile, the cost of owning a cat can be up to $1,174 on average.

 However, these costs are assuming you’ll only need to bring your pet in for regular visits and won’t have any unexpected charges on your vet bill.
 If a regular visit costs about $250 and you bring a new dog to the vet only once, the rest of your spending can go to supplies like food, toys, and treats.